 Buying weed for the first time?
 It sounds easy but it’s quite complicated especially if you don’t know the different weed measurements and terminologies.
 You need to learn about the different terms used to measure weed to properly make your purchase and to dose up.

-Also, it’s best to sound like you know something about weed measurements even if you’re a novice.
+Also, it’s best to sound like you know something about measuring weed even if you’re a novice.
 Don’t wing it.
 Learn the following terms before you head off to the nearest dispensary.

 Why these weed measurements are important?